ajanigyasi/fragmented-arthroplasty-implant-market-viz/index.md

  Here, I decided to visualize the two variables (spend average vs. quantity total) with each point representing a hospital.
 The size of the points corresponds to the number of implant transactions over the course of 7 years or less.

-After employing OLS regression analysis to test for correlation between spend average and quantity total, we found no significant relationship between these variables (R<sup>2</sup>=0.002, p=0.089).
+After employing ordinary least squares (OLS) regression analysis to test for correlation between spend average and quantity total, we found no significant relationship between these variables (R<sup>2</sup>=0.002, p=0.089).